Transform Your Clothes with Hand Embroidery – Beginner’s Guide

 - Make sure to knot your stitches when you end them to ensure your embroidery doesn’t fall out.

 I hope you enjoyed this little tutorial!
-Check out this tutorial on how to stitch words onto clothing to keep learning.
+Check out this tutorial on how to stitch words onto clothing and this tutorial for cross stitching on clothes to keep learning.

 Frequently Asked Questions